 It's the "World Cup" of thoroughbred racing - as top horses from around the globe meet to compete in the Breeders' Cup World Championship.

-This year, the landmark 35th edition of the Breeders' Cup World Championships takes place on Friday, November 2 and Saturday, November 3, 2018 at Churchill Downs, the home of the Kentucky Derby.
+This year, the 38th edition of the Breeders' Cup World Championships takes place on Friday, November 5 and Saturday, November 6, 2021 in San Diego at Del Mar -- "where the turf hits the surf."

 The Breeders' Cup World Championships caps the annual racing season with the richest races in the sport, honoring the fastest sprinters, most promising two-year-olds, and the best turf horses.